Roti Jala (net crepes) are simply irresistible with curry chicken and potatoes

-If you are a tourist, in Penang or Malaysia during Ramadhan, you have to add the Ramadhan bazaar onto your list of must-see places.
-The month-long Ramadhan bazaar offers a wide variety of Malay specialities and is an interesting market to scout for delicious treats.
-Among my favourite dishes is Roti Jala.
+If you are a tourist in Penang during Ramadhan, you have to add the Ramadhan bazaar to your list of must-see places.
+The month-long Ramadhan bazaar (opens from 3:30 – 7:30 pm) offers a wide variety of Malay specialities and it is a wonderful market to scout for delicious treats.
+Roti Jala is something I will usually buy among many others.

-What has changed is the way the batter is poured onto the frying pan to create the fish-net-like pattern.
-The inventive Nyonyas, who commands perfection in everything they do – from cooking to beadwork to the way they carry themselves – must have persuaded their Chinese tin-smiths to fashion their Roti Jala cups.
-These cups were usually made of copper or brass and have four to six small funnels soldered to the base of the cups.
-They are convenient, easy to use and allow better control of the flow of the batter, thus making more delicate Roti Jala.
-Nowadays, plastic versions of the Roti Jala cup are available.
+However, the inventive Nyonyas, who command perfection in everything they do, especially in cooking, must have persuaded their tin-smiths to fashion their Roti Jala cups.
+These cups were usually made of copper or brass and have four to six small funnels soldered to the base of each cup.
+These ingenious cups are convenient and easy to use, allowing better control of the flow of the batter, thus making more delicate patterns.
+Nowadays, plastic versions of the Roti Jala cups are available as well.

-If you are living abroad, just follow these simple ingredients to make your very own delectable Roti Jala.
-All you need for the batter are 600 gms flour, ½ tsp salt, 6 eggs, 100 ml 'santan' (coconut milk) or milk and 850 ml water.
-Always test the consistency of the batter.
-If the batter is too watery, add more flour; and if it is too thick, add more water.
-Adjust the consistency until you get continuous streams from the funnels.
+If you are living abroad or would like to make a batch at home, follow this simple recipe to make delectable Roti Jala.
+For the batter use 600 gms flour, ½ tsp salt, 6 eggs, 100 ml santan (coconut milk) or milk, 850 ml water and a pinch of turmeric powder for colouring.
+Always test its consistency, adjust the batter until you get continuous streams from the funnels.
 Happy cooking!

 Written and photographed by Adrian Cheah